koniarik/vari/README.md

 p->val = 42;
 ```

-That is, in case there is only one type allowed, the signature of common methods is:
-`T* vptr<T>::operator()`

-Note that this makes `vref` a convenient replacement for raw references in structures:
+This feature makes `vref` a useful replacement for raw references in structures:

 ```cpp
 struct my_type{
     vref<std::string> str;
 };
 ```
-Using `std::string& str` would remove ability to assign into the structure, `vref` does not.
+If you used `std::string& str`, it would prevent the ability to reassign the reference within the structure. `vref`, however, does not have this limitation, allowing reassignment.

 ## Type-sets

-To bring in even more convenience and capability, the template argument list of variadics is capable of flattening and filtering the types for uniqueness.
+For added convenience and functionality, the template argument list of variadic types can flatten and filter types for uniqueness.

 Given the following type sets: